Vietnamese family life: Bát mẫu

 The principle named đạo hiếu is the same concept as filial piety.

 Marriage

 An engagement ceremony usually takes place half a year or so before the wedding.
 In the past, most marriages (Vietnamese: hôn nhân) were arranged by the parents or extended family, and while children were sometimes consulted, it was nearly always the parents' final decision.
 It was not unusual for the bride and groom to meet for the first time at the day of their engagement.
 However, in the last few decades, Vietnamese women and men marry based on love rather than arranged marriages.
 This level of freedom is attributed to the influence of the Western cultures beginning from the French.

-Name

-A Vietnamese name consists of three components, họ, tên đệm, and tên gọi.

-Họ is the name of the person's line of blood.

-Tên đệm is the person's middle name.

-Tên is the person's given name.

 Personal pronoun

 Vietnamese personal pronouns are formed according to the position of the speakers and listeners in their families.